Alaska on a Budget: How to Explore Without Breaking the Bank

 Best free hikes near Anchorage:

-Flattop Mountain – Most popular trail, stunning 360° views
+Flattop Mountain – Stunning 360° views

 Tony Knowles Coastal Trail – 11 miles of paved coastal walking